danielmorse/dev-standard/Upload/CreativeUpload.md

 ##Check Status

-You will need to know the:
+Once the file is uploaded you will need to check its status.
+To do this you will need to know the:

 * [`TICKET_STRING`](#generatetickets)
 * [`CREATIVE_ID`](../Platform/CampaignService.md#getcreativeseditions) (only if you used one in the original request)